607 : 1914 : Seven Times

 607 B.C. or 587 B.C.?

-Jerusalem fell in 587 B.C., as stated in virtually all encyclopaedias and supported by vast volumes of historical evidence.
+Jerusalem fell in 587 B.C.
+This date is accepted by virtually all relevant scholars and encyclopaedia articles, due to the support of vast volumes of historical evidence.
 Watchtower claims 587 B.C. is wrong and Jerusalem was destroyed in 607 B.C.E.
 This is highly significant for Jehovah's Witnesses, as if Jerusalem was not destroyed in 607 B.C., then Jesus rulership did not commence in 1914, nor was Watchtower chosen in 1919.